Overview of Malawi’s Economic Status

 Financial Inclusion

-Malawi has a large unbanked population, with many people lacking access to traditional banking services.
+Malawi has a large unbanked population, with only 5.4% of people having saved at a bank or similar financial institution (2024).
 Cryptocurrencies could provide an alternative financial system for those without access to banks, enabling them to participate in the digital economy.

 With just a smartphone and internet connection, individuals can send and receive payments, save money, and even access microloans.